 Diesel engines in general are known for being highly efficient.
-Therefore, it should come as no surprise to learn that a diesel generator can not only work for long hours; they can also cool down very quickly as well.
+Therefore, it should come as no surprise to learn that a industrial generator can not only work for long hours; they can also cool down very quickly as well.

 Easy Generator Maintenance